arthasyou/pg-rs/README.md

 ## Examples

-The project includes runnable examples demonstrating how to use pg-core and pg-sdk:
+The project includes runnable examples demonstrating how to use pg-core and pg-tables:

 ```bash
 # List available examples